 If blood is detected, the test line will be coloured.
 No line means a negative result.
 A control line must appear to ensure the test functioned properly.

-Take Control through Proactive Testing
+Take Control Through Proactive Testing

 Don’t gamble on silent bowel issues.
 This easy FOB test kit makes monitoring for early problems simple and worry-free.
 Speak to your doctor if the test returns a positive result.
 Together, you can make proactive treatment decisions that give you the best chance of positive outcomes.